 European Companies formation

-The European Company (known formally by its Latin word “Societas Europae” (SE)) is a European public limited company which can be formed in any Member State of the European Economic Area.
+The European Company (known formally by its Latin name “Societas Europae” (SE)) is a European public limited company which can be formed in any Member State of the European Economic Area.

 The concept of the SE was first proposed 30 years ago and is now accepted by all the EU Member States.